Kitware/light-viz/Documentation/content/docs/setup.md

     -p, --port [8080]            Start web server with given port -d, --data [directory]       Data directory to serve -s, --server-only            Do not open the web browser

-    --paraview [path]            Provide the ParaView root path to use
+    --paraview [path]            Provide the ParaView root path to use --offscreen                  Use flag to specify that ParaView should be used in Offscreen mode

     --data-analysis              Inspect data directory and compute metadata

     --config [path]              Provide a Lightviz config file to use --profile [profile]          Specify which profile from the config file to use

     --add-dataset [path]         Specify a dataset to add to the given data directory.
 Requires the description and data flags
     --description [description]  Specify the description for the dataset being added --autoApply                  Optional for use with --add-dataset.
 Specifies that apply/reset buttons are not needed with the dataset